Reviewed By

 Asbestos use in the Navy wasn’t limited to specific vessels.
 It had applications in virtually every ship, including structural components, paint, mattresses and more.

-Asbestos was used in the ship’s:
+Asbestos was used in ship:

 Asbestos was often used for fire-proofing different materials, such as:

 The U.S. built asbestos-containing ships during World War II, the Korean War and the Vietnam War.
-Due to the widespread use of asbestos throughout Navy ships during these war periods, most Navy veterans experienced some level of asbestos exposure, especially if they served prior to 1980.
+Due to the widespread use of asbestos in Navy ships during these war periods, most Navy veterans experienced some level of asbestos exposure, especially if they served prior to 1980.

 In the late 1970s, the Environmental Protection Agency (EPA) and Occupational Safety and Health Administration (OSHA) began implementing and enforcing safety standards for asbestos.
 As a result, the Navy began phasing out asbestos and replacing it with non-asbestos-containing insulation and fire protection materials.